 - 1½ cups oat milk (or almond milk or soy milk or any non dairy milk of choice)

-- 2 tablespoon vegetable oil (or cooking spray)
+- 2 tablespoon avocado oil or any neutral oil (or cooking spray)

 Instructions